Praful/MITx-6.86x-version1/README.md

 The tests in `test_3_em_algorithm.py` use input and output from my submissions on the course for this section.
 These are used to check your results.
 Tests exist for the original toy dataset, and the `estep`, `mstep`, and `run` functions.

+I've also added tests for the BIC function, which is in part 5.

 I tested and developed these on Windows 10.
 Obviously, I can't guarantee that these will work on your computer.